Introduction to Copy-editing - November

 Cathy Tingle has many years'

 experience in academic and business publications.
-She formally
+She trained in

-under Margaret Aherne and is now an Advanced Professional Member of
+Margaret Aherne and is now an Advanced Professional Member of the

 Fees and booking